 As per a study, plugins are 90% responsible for WordPress vulnerabilities, and the number continues to grow year after year.
-With poorly coded plugins it becomes really easy for attackers to inject secure code with malicious code.
-Even, in this way, an attacker may be able to gain complete control of your website.
+With poorly coded plugins, it becomes really easy for attackers to inject secure code with malicious code.
+Even in this way, an attacker may be able to gain complete control of your website.

 7. Site Crashes

 Your server's resources are used each time an HTTP request is made.
 And the more plugins you install, the more resources will be used.
-And at some point when all of your server's resources are used, your server, as well as your website, will crash.
+And at some point, when all of your server's resources are used, your server, as well as your website, will crash.

 How Many WordPress Plugins Are Too Many?

-Now that you know the potential risks of using too many plugins on your website; let’s move to how many WordPress plugins are too many.
+Now that you know the potential risks of using too many plugins on your website let's move to how many WordPress plugins are too many.

-Actually, when it comes to deciding how many WordPress plugins are ideal for installing on your site, quality should always be paramount over quantity.
+When it comes to deciding how many WordPress plugins are ideal for installing on your site, quality should always be paramount over quantity.
 One bad plugin is enough to make your website unstable, insecure, slow, and perform poorly.